 I was early for our date and walked up and down the street (away from the meeting point) thinking about how to tell him that we are not for each other when I turned around and … bumped into him!
 He was also early and walked up and down that same road.
 This most unexpected meeting was followed by the most unexpected kick, which quite literally felt like lighting hitting me and telling me that he’s the one.

 My heart had opened, I followed it and the rest is history!

 Going back to the shift in focus and interests, another change I had made in those days was in my career as I went from permanent employment to contracting.
 A trend that started to emerge particularly in my line of work, which was overseeing and co-ordinating often large technology and change programmes.

-When it comes to marketing, the creative process of copywriting and building a brand well and truly put me in my element and made me thrive.
+When it came to marketing, the creative process of copywriting and building the brand for our small business, well and truly put me in my element and made me thrive.

 Fast forward about 6 years and here are some of the fruits we have reaped from my marketing, content strategy and copywriting creations.

 - We transformed the business from a Joe Bloggs type of place to a real specialist, niche and by appointment only garage, and built on my husband’s expertise, strengths and passion.